-"Color, energy, emotion and movement are the foundation of my visual style and intuitive approach to painting.
-I love the fluid materiality of oil paint and the process of transforming flat surfaces into dynamic, layered compositions through interaction of color, form and line.
+My work reflects temporal elements in our environment — weather, seasons, air, water, sky, land, light.
+Color, energy, emotion and movement are the foundation of my visual style and intuitive approach to painting.
+I love the fluid materiality of oil paint and the process of transforming two-dimensional surfaces into dynamic, layered compositions.
 My paintings blend elements of nature with abstraction as a means to create visiual poetry.